 The Sub Club is regularly voted amongst the best clubs in the world and the best house DJs perform as residents at the flagship Saturday night Subculture.
 In 2016, Resident Advisor Global, an events and dance music website, voted the Sub Club as one of the world’s best clubs as part of their ‘In Residence’ series.

 There's a notoriously long waiting list to become a staff member at the city’s most hipster of hangouts, Nice N Sleazy.
 Expect to see stars of Glasgow’s indie scene enjoying a pint, as it's frequented by members of Mogwai, Arab Strap and Franz Ferdinand.
-Enjoy South American food from The Squid and Whale kitchen team, whilst people watching and enjoying music from what the late great DJ John Peel described as the best jukebox in the UK.
+And head downstairs for a relaxed dive bar vibe where bands and club nights are on until 3am.

-Glasgow has a thriving LGBTQ scene, with much of it concentrated in the heart of the Merchant City including bars, restaurants, cafes, boutiques and galleries.
+Glasgow has a thriving LGBT+ scene, with much of it concentrated in the heart of the Merchant City including bars, restaurants, cafes, boutiques and galleries.

 As one of the longest established gay bars, Delmonicas is guaranteed to have a busy and bustling crowd on almost any night of the week.